Socialist Revolutionary Party: After the October Revolution

 In the election to the Russian Constituent Assembly held two weeks after the Bolsheviks took power, the party still proved to be by far the most popular party across the country, gaining 37.6% of the popular vote as opposed to the Bolsheviks' 24%.
-However, the Bolsheviks disbanded the Assembly in January 1918 and after that the SR lost political significance.
+During a conflict between the new Bolshevik government and the Central Rada in Ukraine, on 3–6 (N.S: 16–19) December 1917, the Ukrainian wing of Russian Socialist-Revolutionaries gathered in a congress in Kiev, whose participants voted to express support for the Ukrainian autonomy and to establish a regional Ukrainian committee of the party.
+However, after the Bolsheviks disbanded the Constitutional Assembly in January 1918, the SR lost political significance.
 The Left SRs became the coalition partner of the Bolsheviks in the Soviet government, although they resigned their positions after the Treaty of Brest-Litovsk (the peace treaty with the Central Powers that ended Russia's participation in World War I).
-Both wings of the SR party were ultimately suppressed by the Bolsheviks through imprisoning some of its leaders and forcing others into emigration.
+Both wings of the SR party were ultimately suppressed by the Bolsheviks through imprisoning some of its leaders and forcing others to emigrate.
 A few Left SRs like Yakov Grigorevich Blumkin joined the Communist Party.

-Dissatisfied with the large concessions granted to Germany by the Bolsheviks in the Treaty of Brest-Litovsk, two Chekists who were left SRs assassinated the German ambassador to Russia, Count Wilhelm Mirbach early in the afternoon on 6 July.
+Dissatisfied with the large concessions granted to Imperial Germany by the Bolsheviks in the Treaty of Brest-Litovsk, two Chekists who were left SRs assassinated the German ambassador to Russia, Count Wilhelm Mirbach early in the afternoon on 6 July.
 Following the assassination, the left SRs attempted a "Third Russian Revolution" against the Bolsheviks on 6–7 July, but it failed and led to the arrest, imprisonment, exile and execution of party leaders and members.
-In response, some SRs turned again to violence.
+In response, some SRs turned to violence.
 A former SR, Fanny Kaplan, tried to assassinate Lenin on 30 August.
 Many SRs fought for the Whites or Greens in the Russian Civil War alongside some Mensheviks and other banned socialist elements.
 The Tambov Rebellion against the Bolsheviks was led by an SR, Aleksandr Antonov.
 In Ufa the SRs' Provisional All-Russian Government was formed.
 However, after Admiral Kolchak was installed by the Whites as "Supreme Leader" in November 1918, he expelled all Socialists from the ranks.
 As a result, some SRs placed their organisation behind White lines at the service of the Red Guards and the Cheka.

-Following Lenin's instructions, a trial of SRs was held in Moscow in 1922, which led to protests by Eugene V. Debs, Karl Kautsky, and Albert Einstein among others.
+Following Lenin's and Stalin's instructions, a trial of SRs was held in Moscow in 1922, which led to protests by Eugene V. Debs, H. G. Wells, Karl Kautsky, and Albert Einstein, among others.
 Most of the defendants were found guilty, but they did not plead guilty like the defendants in the later show trials in the Soviet Union in the late 1920s and the 1930s.